FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 ---
 ### Custom Domains
- Upon deploying a site on Dfinity, Fleek will automatically assign a domain name in the following way: [CANISTER_ID].ic.fleek.co.
+ Upon deploying a site on Internet Computer hosted sites/apps, Fleek will automatically assign a domain name in the following way: [CANISTER_ID].ic.fleek.co.
 For example, it could look like this:

  `https://x4ytk-6yaaa-aaaab-qaiqq-cai.ic.fleek.co/`

-This domain is created through Fleek's Dfinity Gateway, our own open source transdimensional portal to the IC.
-With Fleek's Dfinity Gateway, you can surface and access **any canister on the Internet Computer, not just Fleek-hosted ones**.
+This domain is created through Fleek's Internet Computer Gateway, our own open source transdimensional portal to the IC.
+With Fleek's IC Gateway, you can surface and access **any canister on the Internet Computer, not just Fleek-hosted ones**.
 Just replace the Canister ID on the URL with the desired canister, and you're ready.

-But, aside from this auto-generated domain, on Fleek we allow users to point their Dfinity-hosted sites to a custom domain of their choice.
+But, aside from this auto-generated domain, on Fleek we allow users to point their IC-hosted sites to a custom domain of their choice.

 ## Adding a Custom Domain

 ![](imgs/add-custom-domain.png)

-1. Go to your Dfinity site's page and select `Add or register domain`
+1. Go to your Internet Computer hosted site's page and select `Add or register domain`
 2. Enter the domain name that you would like to add
 3. From here you will either have to confirm that you already own this domain or if you do not own the domain name and that it is available, you can buy it through Fleek.